Peter Trevisani

 Peter John Trevisani (born January 3, 1968) is an American businessman, investor, and founding CEO and president of USL Championship soccer club New Mexico United.

 Early life and career

-Peter Trevisani attended Boston College, where he played football as a linebacker alongside Darren Flutie and Mark Chmura.
+Peter Trevisani played college football as a linebacker for the Boston College Eagles alongside Darren Flutie and Mark Chmura.
 [2i] He graduated with a B.A. in marketing, and later with an MBA in finance from Columbia University.
 Early in his career he worked at Lehman Brothers in London from 1996 to 1999.
 Trevisani founded Waybid, which created liquidity for business-to-business marketplaces, and served as the company's CEO.
 Waybid was backed by Venture Capital firms Draper Fisher Jurvetson and RRE Ventures.

 Thornburg

 In 2001 Trevisani became the first director of the institutional group at Thornburg Investment Management, in charge of internationalizing the availability of Thornburg Funds.
 Under his purview the arm grew from $300 million in managed assets in 2001 to $27 billion in 2012.
 In 2013, Trevisani became the head of global distribution and president of Thornburg Global Investment, based in London, UK, where he worked until 2015.